pizzawarrior/hackathon-2023/README.md

 ## :fire: Hackathon Submission: Is It Firing? :fire:

 ### About:
 The concept for this project is a web-app for global surfing enthusiasts to use.
 Users can access the site and click on images of 6 of the top big-wave surfing destinations of the world.
-Using the Open Weather API, the page pulls in weather data, and based on the favorability of the condisions displays a random image (from the Pexels API,) of 'happy,' :smiley: if the conditions are favorable, or 'sad,' :cry: if the conditions are not.
+Using the Open Weather API, the page pulls in weather data, and based on the favorability of the conditions displays a random image (from the Pexels API,) of 'happy,' :smiley: if the conditions are favorable, or 'sad,' :cry: if the conditions are not.

 </br>
 Big Wave Spots Include:
 * Nazare, Portugal